Make a Three-Legged Windsor Stool

 About

 • First session: An introduction to the Windsor furniture style, in which legs get tenoned into a seat.
 The instructor will give an overview of the process, from turning a seat and legs, to boring the seat for tapered round tenons and fitting the stretchers.
-He will demonstrate how to use the lathe to make the seat and legs and taper the leg tenons.
-Students then have two weeks to complete the parts during open studio sessions.
+He'll demonstrate how to use the lathe to make the seat and legs and taper the leg tenons.
+You'll have two weeks to complete the parts during Open Studio sessions.

-• Third session: Assemble the stools.
-This session will begin by tuning up mortises and tenons, doing any borings still needed, and cutting other details, such as wedge slots in the tops of the legs.
-After students glue up their stools, the instructor will show how to trim the wedged through tenons flush to the seat and how to scribe the feet to the floor so the stool does not wobble.
-He will also talk a bit about finishing.
+• Third session: Stool assembly.
+You'll begin by tuning up mortises and tenons, doing any borings still needed, and cutting other details, such as wedge slots in the tops of the legs.
+After you glue up your stool, the instructor will show you how to trim the wedged through tenons flush to the seat and how to scribe the feet to the floor so the stool doesn't wobble.
+He'll also talk a bit about finishing.

 Project

-You will turn the seat from a 13-inch square of hard maple 2 inches thick.
-The leg blanks will be 2 inches by 2 inches by 32 inches.
+You'll turn the seat from a 13-inch square of cherry 2 inches thick.
+The leg blanks will be hard maple 2 inches by 2 inches by 32 inches.
 Within those limits, you can customize the height and seat width of your stool.
 The model stool is about 26 inches high and has a seat a little over 12 inches across.

 Materials